Orbital Support and Evolution of CX/OX Structures in Boxy/Peanut Bars: Results

 \subsubsection{Poincar\'e surface of section}

-A useful technique for exploring the distribution of orbits in phase space is to visualize their Poincar\'e surfaces of section.
-Typically, the surfaces-of-section (SoS) is plotted for a set of orbits that share the same Jacobi integral value $ \mathrm{E_{J}} $.
+A useful technique for exploring the distribution of orbits in phase space is to visualize their Poincar\'e SoS.
+Typically, the SoS is plotted for a set of orbits that share the same Jacobi integral value $ \mathrm{E_{J}} $.
 For orbits in two-dimensional bars, the SoS is plotted by mapping the velocity component $V_{y}$ against $y$ at each time step when an orbit intersects the $x$-axis with a negative $V_{x}$ value \cite[]{Sellwood.1993}.

 Plotting the SoS of orbits in an N-body simulation is complicated and presents two challenges: firstly, since all the orbits possess three-dimensional structures, they cannot be adequately represented on a two-dimensional SoS.
 Secondly, the distribution of $\mathrm{E_{J}}$ values is broad and continuous (rather than discrete), leading to fuzzy curves on the SoS.
 However, \cite{Shen.2004} demonstrated that a two-dimensional SoS can still offer valuable insights into the underlying three-dimensional orbital structures.